 Eleven Mile Canyon is known for its superb dry fly fishing.
 The Trico hatch is one of many that anglers should concentrate their efforts on.
 Mark Adams photo

 Tips & Other Information:

-Eleven Mile Canyon is fishing good right now.
-Anglers can expect to see reliable hatches of midges, PMD’s, Yellow Sally’s, Tricos, and caddis right now.
-Nymphing with an assortment of midge and mayfly nymphs has been productive before the hatch, and Yellow Stimulators, Elk Hair Caddis, Mathew’s Sparkle Duns are effective during the height of the hatch.
+Eleven Mile Canyon is fishing fair to good right now.
+Anglers can expect to see reliable hatches of midges, Tricos, and blue-winged olives.
+Nymphing with an assortment of midge and mayfly nymphs has been productive before the hatch.
+Matt’s Midge, CDC Biot Trico Comparduns, and Mathew’s Sparkle Duns are effective during the height of the hatch.
 Dry and droppers are a good option right now with the heavy aquatic vegetation that is clogging the substrate in many areas.